Akil Baddoo Preview, Player Props: Tigers vs. Astros

-On Saturday, Akil Baddoo (.500 slugging percentage in past 10 games, including two home runs) and the Detroit Tigers play the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 6:10 PM ET.
+The Detroit Tigers, including Akil Baddoo (batting .258 in his past 10 games, with a double, a home run, four walks and two RBI), battle starting pitcher Justin Verlander and the Houston Astros at Comerica Park, Sunday at 1:40 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Astros.
+In his most recent game he had a one-hit showing (1-for-5) against the Astros.

 Akil Baddoo Game Info & Props vs. the Astros